anaston/cca_pls_toolkit/README.md

 Although there are methods to estimate all weights (or __associative effects__) for most CCA/PLS models at once, the toolkit uses an interative solution to be able to optimize the hyperparameters of the model (i.e., number of principal components or regularization parameters) for each associative effect independently.
 In such iterative solution, the CCA/PLS model estimates one pair of weights (one weight for each data modality) at a time.
 These associative effects are then removed from the data (by a process called deflation) and the same process is repeated multiple times.
 The iterative solution also allows to estimate different PLS variants by choosing a specific deflation.

-For a short theoretical introduction to the CCA/PLS models, analytic frameworks and deflation methods used in the toolkit, see background.
+For a short theoretical introduction to the CCA/PLS models, analytic frameworks and deflation methods used in the toolkit, see the link to the online documentation below.
 For further reading, see:

 - Shawe-Taylor J, Cristianini N (2004) [Kernel Methods for Pattern Analysis.](https://kernelmethods.blogs.bristol.ac.uk) Cambridge: Cambridge University Press.